 In order to cut your meat and poultry to perfection, it’s important to keep your knives sharp and well maintained.
 After some wear and tear, knives naturally begin to dull, which can be dangerous.
 Unfortunately, there’s no way to completely prevent dulling, so we’re going to teach you how to sharpen your knife to keep it in mint condition.

 As with anything that involves knives, use the proper precautions to avoid injury.
-There are a great collection of anti-cut gloves available that can help keep you protected.

 How to Sharpen with a Whetstone:

 A whetstone is a rectangular block that works almost like sandpaper, helping to refine the cutting edge of the knife's blade.
 Most whetstones need to be soaked in water before every use, so be sure to check what your whetstone requires before beginning.
 If your stone requires soaking, submerge it in water for 5-10 minutes, depending on the coarseness of your stone.
 Don't soak for too long, as this can cause cracking.
 You'll know when the soaking process is completed once no bubbles are coming out of the whetstone.